AmirHosseinMoloudi/clockify-report-processor/README.md

 ## 🔍 Overview

-Clockify Report Processor is a powerful desktop application designed to transform raw Clockify time tracking exports into structured, business-ready reports.
-The application provides a modern, responsive user interface built with PyQt5 and leverages pandas for efficient data processing.
+Clockify Report Processor is a modern web application designed to transform raw Clockify time tracking exports into structured, business-ready reports.
+The application provides a responsive, mobile-friendly interface built with FastAPI and leverages pandas for efficient data processing.

 ![Clockify Report Processor Screenshot](screenshot.jpg)